 Reasons for Breast Asymmetry Correction

 Breast asymmetry is a common issue for women that can appear during or after puberty.
 If you have breasts that look different from one another, this is not usually a sign of a severe issue.
-Most often, we can correct the issue using surgical methods.
 Causes can range widely from person to person.
-For example, conditions such as breast hypoplasia, Poland syndrome, or juvenile hypertrophy can make the breasts look uneven.
+For example, conditions such as breast hypoplasia, Poland syndrome, or juvenile hypertrophy can make the breasts look asymmetrical.
 Other causes can include:

 - Hereditary